CrazyAmphibian/Osmosis/readme.txt

 		arrow keys: go to next/previous image
 		shift: set input to selected tag (click)
 		control: preserve input string
-	image view (full size mode):
+		control+c - copy the image's tags into the clipboard control+v - add the clipboard's tags to the current image control+shift+c - add the image's tags into the clipboard control+shift+v - replace all of the image's tags with the clipboard's image view (full size mode):
 		left click: return to regular view mode
 		scroll: scroll up/down